SAP/odata-vocabularies/docs/v2-annotations.md

         </tr>
       </tbody>
     </table>

-    <h3>Attributes <span style="font-family: courier new , courier;">sap:unit<span style="font-family: arial , helvetica , sans-serif;"> and </span>sap:precision</span>
+#### Attributes <span style="font-family: courier new , courier;">sap:unit<span style="font-family: arial , helvetica , sans-serif;"> and </span>sap:precision</span>

-    </h3>Amounts in a currency or absolute measures MUST be represented as simple properties with an appropriate numeric Edm type, preferably <span style="font-family: courier new , courier;">Edm.Decimal</span>.
+Amounts in a currency or absolute measures MUST be represented as simple properties with an appropriate numeric Edm type, preferably <span style="font-family: courier new , courier;">Edm.Decimal</span>.
 These numeric properties SHOULD refer to a string property containing the ISO currency or unit of measure with the <span style="font-family: courier new , courier;">sap:unit</span> attribute.
 They MAY refer to a numeric property containing the (non-negative) number of decimal places to be used for displaying the amount or measure with the <span style="font-family: courier new , courier;">sap:precision</span> attribute.</div>
   <div>
     <p>Example in metadata document:</p>
   </div>